MicrosoftDocs/memdocs/memdocs/intune/apps/protect-edge-mam-windows.md

 As an admin, you can configure how data is protected through APP.
 This configuration applies to the native Windows application interaction with the data.
 APP settings are segmented into three categories:
 -	**Data Protection** - These settings control how data can move into and out of an org context (account, document, location, services) for the user.
 <!-- -	**Access** - These settings control how the user must verify their identity before interacting with org data. -->
--	**Health Checks** (Conditional Launch) - These settings controls the device conditions required to access org data and the remediation action(s) if the conditions are not met.
+-	**Health Checks** (Conditional Launch) - These settings controls the device conditions required to access org data and the remediation action(s) if the conditions aren't met.

 To help organizations prioritize mobile client endpoint hardening, Microsoft has introduced taxonomy for its APP data protection framework for mobile app management.
 The APP data protection framework is organized into three distinct configuration levels, with each level building off the previous level: